OlivierBinette/blog/_posts/2019-04-19-how-to-make-a-blog-like-this-one.md

 ></script>
 ```

-It's already there in my templace, and everything should work fine and dandy.
+It's already there in my template, and everything should work fine and dandy.
 Let me know if you're trying to make a math blog and run into issues.
 It'd be a pleasure to help!